 Before getting into the full description, there is credit to be given first, otherwise this whole project would start by not respecting its own principles.

 Simply copying someone's work, even if making everything open-source and with tutorials, would neither have been original nor fun.
-Instead Keymu takes the idea from Sprite_TM a step further by incorporating a Linux distribution allowing to install multiple emulators (GameBoy Color, GBA, NES, SNES…).
-The design has also been rethought, while keeping a Keychain form factor, to include a 3D printed flexible screen mechanism allowing more space for the buttons and more protection against the harsh life going on in someone's pocket.
+Instead Keymu takes the idea from Sprite_TM a step further by incorporating a Linux Debian distribution allowing to install multiple emulators (GameBoy Color, GBA, NES, SNES…).
+The design has also been rethought, while keeping a Keychain form factor (42x46x17mm), to include a 3D printed foldable screen mechanism allowing more space for the buttons and more protection against the harsh environment that represents someone's pocket.

 Thanks to the Raspberry Pi foundation and its amazing community, many versions of multi-platform emulators have been proposed and it is fairly easy nowadays to build its own emulation device, using a Raspberry Pi (any version) coupled with the well-known retroPie distribution.

-For starters, it does not use a raspberry Pi, the obvious reason being that even the smallest version out there (raspberry Pi zero or zero W) is still way too big to make a complete package qualifiable as “keychain sized”.
+Keymu however, could not be based on a Raspberry Pi for the obvious reason being that even the smallest version out there (raspberry Pi zero or zero W) is still way too big to make a complete package qualifiable as “keychain sized”.
 Instead, and this is a first, the system on chip used as core component is the Intel Edison.
 I am not pro-Edison and in fact the project will discuss in depth the different pros and cons of using this chip, but as of today, and to my knowledge, no other system on chip can compete with the features/size ratio given the constraints of this project.

-What is given and easy to install for a raspberry pi is – be sure of it – neither given nor easy on the intel Edison, and this is a good thing.
-Developing on this platform is a great way to teach about Linux: How to install and customize a Debian distribution from scratch, how to build and add drivers into the kernel for a color OLED screen with DMA (on a supposedly headless module), for defining a custom keyboard from GPIOS, for adding PWM audio, how to build a basic front-end in QT…
+What is given and easy to install for a raspberry pi is neither given nor easy on the Intel Edison, and this is a good thing.
+Developing on this platform is a great way to learn about Linux: How to install and customize a Debian distribution, how to build and add drivers into the kernel for driving a color OLED screen through SPI with DMA enabled (on a supposedly headless module), for defining a custom keyboard from GPIOS, for adding PWM audio …